top of page

 The music of Bach has a universal appeal with its own story that is intimate and approachable.
 Dobbs began his lifelong journey of playing the beloved Six Solo Cellos Suites by J.S.
 Bach on the much larger double bass in 1967.
 Extensive experimentation with scordatura (non-standard) tunings of the bass allowed him to play them as written and achieve the ringing, free (open-string) chords not possible on the standard bass.
 In 2002, Dobbs’ debut performance in Dublin, Ireland of all Six Cello Suites inspired the Irish poet Macdara Woods to write The Cello Suites, a series of six poems to accompany each Suite.
 In 1984, Dobbs began composing works for solo bass/narrator which are sometimes embellished with props, sound effects and slides.
 These One Man Show works combine Dobbs’ virtuosity on the double bass with his gift for storytelling, fashioning hilarious and touching musical tales.
 As a part of the Playing For Peace tours, which began in 1992, Dobbs translated his musical stories into numerous languages to be accessible to audiences around the world.
 New comedic stories continue to be written, inspired by tales from around the world.

-Combining his passions, Dobbs developed his One Man Show program to incorporate one of Bach's Solo Cello Suites and two to three comedic musical stories, which are easily accessible to a wide-range of audiences.
+Combining his passions, Dobbs developed his solo program to incorporate one of Bach's Solo Cello Suites and two to three comedic musical stories He plays for a wide-range of audiences.
 A series of dances, the pace of Bach’s Solo Cello Suites allows listeners time to reflect and enjoy the magnificent power and resonance of the double bass.
-For people who may not have heard classical music in their life, the calming effect is dramatic and being followed by laughter warms and inspires the spirit in unexpected ways.
-The One Man Show is an excellent access point to introduce classical music to first-time listeners that also fills audiences with joy and introspection where social plights have left communities empty.
-At these moments, we are reminded that the musical experience is not a luxury, but an essential part of our humanity that has the unique ability to transcend all boundaries.
+The calming almost mesmerizing effect is dramatic and being followed by laughter warms and inspires the spirit in unexpected ways.
+This music (especially to first-time listeners in traumatic situations) fills audiences with joy and introspection where social plights have left communities empty.
+At these moments, we are reminded that musical experience is not a luxury, but an essential part of our humanity which has the unique ability to transcend all boundaries.
 BWV aims to bring this show to the greatest number of audiences around the world where the live musical experience can have a profound impact.

 Concert Tour Projects

 Utilizing Dobbs’ solo format allows BWV to successfully provide a high-quality, intimate concert program in locations where access can be challenging.
 Where appropriate, Dobbs has been joined by guest musicians and collaborated with music students for his performances.
-In 2004, BWV began presenting Dobbs’ concert of Bach and stories in schools throughout New Hampshire as well as in prisons and youth development centers in New Hampshire and Maine.
-Performances in Maine inspired local residents to develop music programming at youth facilities.
+In 2004, BWV began presenting Dobbs’ concert of Bach and stories in schools throughout New Hampshire.
+Soon he began performing in prisons and youth development centers.
+Performances in Maine inspired local residents to develop music programming at their youth facility.
 In 2005, the Prison Concert Project expanded to Connecticut and California, to New York in 2008, to Vermont in 2009 and to Michigan in 2013.
 The project serves over 25 facilities annually.

-In 2005, BWV began presenting Dobbs on tour in Palestine in collaboration with Al Kamandjati, a center which provides free music lessons for refugee kids.
+In 2005, BWV began presenting Dobbs on tour in Palestine in collaboration with , a center which provides free music lessons for refugee kids.
 Concerts for schools in refugee camps inspire children to get involved with music, while public performances bring together local residents where they would not otherwise gather.
 Dobbs’ performances have also touched the participants of the Circus Behind the Wall, the Freedom Theater and the Computer Clubhouse.
+Since then he has returned in 2006 2007 2009 2014 2016 2018 2020 and 2024

 In 2013 He returned to Bolivia to play in six villages on the Altiplano where he had performed in 1969.
 This tour was filmed and became the PBS program "Back to Bolivia a lifetime later"